kencrocken/adfero/README.md

 Enter Start and End Times for a project and task.
 Time is displayed in a pie chart.

 Clone the repo:
 `$ git clone https://github.com/kencrocken/adfero.git`

+Install dependencies:
+`$ bower install`

 Navigate to the folder where the project was saved:
 `$ cd path/to/project`

 Launch a server:
 `$ python -m SimpleHTTPServer 8000`